-This post goes back to March last year and is one of the first posts I shared on the blog, this post always reminds me of how much Monkey has grown up.
+This post goes back to March last year and is one of the first posts I shared on the blog, this post always reminds me of how much my son has grown up.
 I’m linking this post up to The Theme Game this week, with Redpeffer and The Reading Residence, two lovely bloggers who I got to finally meet last month at Blog Camp.
 This week the theme is children, well I only have one, but I’ve learnt how emotionally attached you can get to the things your children love.
-Items that part part of their journey through life.
+Items that are part of their journey through life.

-When he was Christened at 6 months, we were given some Mothercare vouchers and decided to buy him a sit on car.
+When he was Christened at 6 months, we were given some Mothercare vouchers and decided to buy him a sit-on car.
 We found an excellent one, it started as a rocker and as he grew you could add/remove parts until he was old enough to not need straps or safety bars.
 Sadly, they don’t appear to sell it anymore; but it now seems to be stocked by Argos in a different colour and branded as Chicco.